-Section 14 Bulletins and Announcements
+Bulletins and Announcements

 Bulletin boards and display cases are available for school-related and approved materials to be posted and displayed.
 Posters to be used in the halls or materials for distribution will need to be approved by the Principal's office.
-Posters are not to be attached to any painted wall surfaces.
-Place posters on marble, glass, metal, brick and wood.
+Posters may be placed on glass, metal, brick, stone, and wood surfaces and may not be attached to painted wall surfaces.
 The person or organization responsible for distributing the posters is responsible to see that all posters are removed within 48 hours after the event.

-Section 15 Copyright and Fair Use Policy
+Copyright and Fair Use Policy

 It is the school's policy to follow the federal copyright law.
-Students are reminded that, when using school equipment and when completing course work, they also must follow the federal copyright laws.
+Staff members and students are reminded that, when using school equipment and when completing course work, they also must follow the federal copyright laws.
 The federal copyright law governs the reproduction of works of authorship.
 Copyrighted works are protected regardless of the medium in which they are created or reproduced; thus, copyright extends to digital works and works transformed into a digital format.
 Copyrighted works are not limited to those that bear a copyright notice.